CompanyBook/massive_record/README.md

 ## Usage

 There are two ways for using the Massive Record library.
 At the highest level we have ORM.
 This is Active Model compliant and makes it easy to use.
-The second way of doing things is working directly against the adapter.
+The second way of doing things is working directly against the adapter (simple API).

 ### ORM